popcorn-official/pop-api/manual/extending-middleware.md

 ### Routes

-TODO: Add documentation how to setup for Restify
 The default web framework used by the `Routes` middleware is [`express`](https://github.com/expressjs/express).
 For this example we will extend the `Routes` middleware to use